Horolsky/senet/docs/pseudo/tree-packing.md

 - n-ary heap storage for the last level of the decision tree
 - backward induction process utilizes the strict indexation properties of n-ary heap
 - priority queue interface wraps the storage to facilitate the levelwise tree update (BFS)
-- subject specific: decision tree packing through the aggregate node type
+- subject specific: decision tree packing using the aggregate node type
 - subject specific: if tree is sparsed, the lacunae in heap can be reused for the forward work

 ### Advantages over the trivial recursive methods:
 - gives a better intermediate result if the work is not finished due to Zeitnot
 - forward working
 - more efficient parallelization
-- efficient stack memory usage in case with deep low-branching algorithms
+- efficient stack memory usage in case with the deep low-branching algorithms

 ### Disadvantages
 - memory greedy